What is an English Literature Degree?

 The heart of a journalist lies in storytelling.
 You've been trained to understand and construct compelling narratives as an English literature student.
 This industry necessitates researching, analyzing, interpreting and ultimately presenting information clearly and engagingly, according to BLS.

-With your understanding of diverse perspectives, themes and storytelling techniques, you are well-prepared to uncover and present truths to the public.
+With your understanding of diverse perspectives, themes and storytelling techniques, you can be well-prepared to uncover and present truths to the public.

-Though the industry has seen some contraction in the digital age, opportunities are still plentiful across various media outlets.
-The median pay for journalists and reporters was $48,370 in 2021, according to BLS.*
+Though the industry has seen some contraction in the digital age, opportunities still exist across various media outlets.
+The median pay for journalists and reporters was $60,280 in 2024, according to BLS.*

 In a world increasingly driven by technology, the role of technical writers is growing in significance.
 The core skill required in this role is the ability to translate complex, technical information into language that can be easily understood by a general reader, according to BLS.